norbert-s/TicTacToeMinimaxAi/README.md

 Minimax ai in java with alpha beta pruning

-Its a simple implementation of the game of tic tac toe
+Its a simple implementation - in terms of the layout - of the game of tic tac toe

-Computer moves are played optimally with pruning
+However the Computer moves are played optimally with pruning implementing minimax algorithm